lemma-osu/sknnr/docs/pages/usage.md

 ### Dimensionality Reduction

-The ordination transformers used by the [GNNRegressor](api/estimators/gnn.md) and [MSNRegressor](api/estimators/msn.md) estimators apply dimensionality reduction to label data.
-Dimensionality can be further reduced by specifying `n_components` when instantiating the estimator.
+The ordination transformers used by the [GNNRegressor](api/estimators/gnn.md) and [MSNRegressor](api/estimators/msn.md) estimators apply dimensionality reduction by creating components that are linear combinations of the features in the `X` data.
+For both transformers, components that explain more variation present in the `y` (or `y_fit`) matrix are ordered first.
+Users can further reduce the number of components that are used to determine nearest neighbors by specifying `n_components` when instantiating the estimator.

 ```python
 est = GNNRegressor(n_components=3).fit(X, y)